Venafi/vault-pki-monitor-venafi/README.md

 ## Venafi Policy check (UNDER DEVELOPMENT)

-Venafi policy check is a feature which allows to limit PKI role by Venafi Trust Protection Platform or Venafi Cloud policies.
+Venafi Policy Check limits the PKI role based on Venafi Trust Protection Platform policies or Venafi Cloud zones.
 Policy check is configured in venafi-policy path, you can restrict this path for InfoSec team only using Vault policies.

 1. Write default Venafi policy configuration into venafi-policy path: